The Defiant Ones: Plot

 Cullen and Joker flee through difficult terrain and weather, with a brief stop at a turpentine camp where they attempt to break into a general store, in hopes of obtaining food and tools to break the chain.
-Instead, they are captured by the inhabitants, who form a lynch mob; they are saved only by the interference of "Big" Sam, a man who is appalled by his neighbors' bloodthirst.
+Instead, they are captured by the inhabitants, who form a lynch mob; they are saved only by the interference of "Big" Sam (Lon Chaney), a man who is appalled by his neighbors' bloodthirst.
 Sam persuades the onlookers to lock the convicts up and turn them in the next morning.
 That night, he secretly releases them, being a former chain-gang prisoner himself.

 Finally, they run into a young boy named Billy.
-They make him take them to his home and his mother, whose husband has abandoned his family.
-The escapees finally are able to break their chains.
+They make him take them to his home and his mother, whose husband has abandoned his family 8 months prior.
+The escapees finally are able to cut their chains.
 When they spend the night there, the lonely woman is attracted to Joker and wants to run off with him.
-She advises Cullen to go through the swamp to reach the railroad tracks while she and Joker will drive off in her car.
-However, after Cullen leaves, the woman reveals that she had lied: She has sent Cullen into the dangerous swamp to die to eliminate any chance he would be captured and reveal where Joker had gone.
-Furious, Joker runs after his friend; as he leaves, Billy shoots him.
+She advises Cullen to go through the swamp to reach the railroad tracks, while she and Joker will drive off in her car.
+However, after Cullen leaves, the woman reveals that she had lied: She has sent Cullen into the dangerous bogs and swamp to die to eliminate any chance he would be captured and reveal where Joker had gone.
+Furious, Joker runs after his friend; as he leaves, Billy shoots him in the shoulder.

 Wounded, Joker catches up with Cullen and warns him about the swamp.
 The posse led by humane sheriff Max Muller gets close.
 The two hear a train whistle and run toward it.
 Cullen catches up to the train and jumps aboard.
 Joker runs alongside, desperately trying to catch up.
 Cullen calls to Joker and holds out his hand.
 Their hands clasp, but Cullen is unable to pull Joker aboard.
 Both men tumble to the ground.
 Too exhausted to run, they realize all they can do is wait for their pursuers.
-The sheriff finds Cullen singing defiantly and Joker lying in his arms.
+The sheriff finds Cullen singing "Sewing Machine" defiantly with the wounded Joker lying in his arms.